NVIDIA/nvindex-cloud/README.md

 export NAMESPACE=default
 ```

-Next, choose the number of nodes and how many GPUs you have allocated in one node:
+Next, choose the number of nodes and how many GPUs you have allocated to one node:
 ```shell
 export NODE_COUNT=1
 export GPU_COUNT=1
 ```
-Note: It is possible to launch the application with 0 gpus, but nothing will be rendered.
+Note: It is possible to launch the application with zero (0) GPUs, but nothing will be rendered.

 A password has to be selected:
 ```shell
 export NVINDEX_PASSWORD=testpassword
 ```
-The user will always be `nvindex`.
+The user is always `nvindex`.

 Load the default dataset and scene file: